istvan-antal/jquery-event-debug/README.md

 jQuery Event Debug
 ==================

-A script for logging jQuery events.
+A script for logging jQuery events, it can work even in IE6.